 This program of study is designed for students to deepen their knowledge and understanding in areas they are passionate about and to think creatively about their chosen area of interest.

-Currently, there are four areas in which students can become Distinguished Graduates: Fine Arts, Global Studies and Science, Technology, Engineering, and Math (STEM).
+Currently, there are five areas in which students can become Distinguished Graduates: Fine Arts, Global Studies, Humanities, Science, Technology, Engineering, and Math (STEM), and Interdisciplinary Studies.
 In each area, students will study across four years and in multiple, but related, disciplines.
 They may design their own course of study, depending on their interest area, and ultimately will design and implement the individualized special project to which they dedicate a significant amount of time.

 Students who are Distinguished Graduates will have it noted on their transcript and will also receive recognition in the spring of their senior year.